Thursday, June 13, 2024

 It has happened even in just the last few days.

-Summary (see also other posts):
+Summary (see also other posts) partial result, more research needed:

 The USA started to de-escalate before the Nordstream affair happened.